goFrendiAsgard/zaruba/docs/creating-fast-api-rpc-handler.md

 ```

-To call an RPC, you can call `mb.call_rpc('rpc_name', *parameters)`.
+To call an RPC, you can call `rpc.call('rpc_name', *parameters)`.
 The function should return a result depending on what you return in the corresponding RPC handler.

 # Example